yogurt-foundation/yogurt-css-documentation/docs/typography/text-color.md

 ## Text Color

-Utilities for controlling the text color of an element.
+Utilities for manipulating the text color of an element.

 ### Usage